-Oregon Republican Party falsely calls Capital riot a ‘false flag’ meant to ‘discredit President Trump’
+Oregon Republican Party falsely calls U.S. Capitol riot a ‘false flag’ meant to ‘discredit President Trump’

 In Oregon, the state Republican Party isn’t just backing former president Donald Trump — its official position now falsely claims that the entire episode was a “false flag” staged to discredit the GOP and silence Trump’s supporters.

-Last week, the state party released a resolution passed by its executive committee that says the supposedly fake operation was meant to undermine Trump and give more power to President Biden, citing conspiracy websites by John Solomon and the Trump-friendly Epoch Times.
+Last week, the state party released a resolution passed by its executive committee that says the supposedly fake operation was meant to undermine Trump and give more power to President Biden, citing websites by John Solomon and the Trump-friendly Epoch Times.

 “The violence at the Capitol was a ‘false flag’ operation designed to discredit President Trump, his supporters, and all conservative Republicans; this provided the sham motivation to impeach President Trump in order to advance the Democratic goal of seizing total power,” the resolution says.

 State Republican Parties nationwide have been castigating members for opposing Trump, voting to impeach him and certifying Biden’s victory.
-Over the weekend, the Arizona Republican Party voted to censure former senator Jeff Flake and Cindy McCain, the widow of the late senator John McCain, for not being loyal to Trump, and Gov. Doug Ducey for certifying Trump’s loss In the state.
+Over the weekend, the Arizona Republican Party voted to censure former senator Jeff Flake and Cindy McCain, the widow of Sen. John McCain, for not being loyal to Trump, and Gov. Doug Ducey for certifying Trump’s loss in the state.
 Hours after Rep. Tom Rice (R-S.C.) voted to impeach Trump, the chairman of the South Carolina GOP released a scathing statement, blasting the congressman’s decision.

-The Oregon GOP, which has a small minority in the state legislature, nominated Jo Rae Perkins, a QAnon supporter, to run against Sen. Jeff Merkley (D) last November.
-Merkley won 57 percent of the vote compared to Perkins’ 39 percent.
-In December, Republican state Rep. Mike Nearman was caught on surveillance footage exiting a backdoor of the state Capitol and holding it open for far-right rioters to enter and storm the building.
+The Oregon GOP, which has a small minority in the state legislature, nominated Jo Rae Perkins, a follower of the radicalized movement QAnon, to run against Sen. Jeff Merkley (D) in November.
+Merkley won 57 percent of the vote compared to Perkins’s 39 percent.
+In December, Republican state Rep. Mike Nearman was seen on surveillance footage exiting a back door of the Oregon Capitol and holding it open for far-right rioters to enter and storm the building.
 Last week, the Oregonian reported that Nearman’s chief of staff, Becky Mitts, is on the Oregon Republican Party’s executive committee, which voted to approve the resolution.

 The Jan.
 19 resolution, which the Oregonian reported was approved by party officials rather than elected Republicans in the state, compares GOP lawmakers who voted for impeachment to Revolutionary War traitor Benedict Arnold.